Equal (TV series): Episode 2

 This episode focuses on the 20th-century transgender movement, including the 1966 Compton Cafeteria riots in Tenderloin, San Francisco.
 Even earlier, masquerade laws were used to arrest trans men and women.

 The FBI goes after Lucy Hicks Anderson because she was receiving the extra pay allotment as the married wife of her husband Reuben Anderson.
 She faced a "federal fraud case" since the authorities didn't accept her female gender.
 Both she and her husband were given prison time as a result, but remained together afterward.

 In the early 20th century, trans man Jack Starr lives a rough, wild life working as a bootlegger and bartender.
 He was more than once arrested for traveling on public roads in a male "disguise" according to authorities.
 Starr's story is also the least documented-his ultimate fate remains a mystery.

-Christine Jorgenson's very public transition is recounted, with real footage of her from the 1950s after she underwent a sex reassignment operation in Scandinavia.
+Christine Jorgensen's very public transition is recounted, with real footage of her from the 1950s after she underwent a sex reassignment operation in Scandinavia.
 Multiple films and books are written about this, while she struggles greatly with being in the spotlight, as her life is delved into.
 Nonetheless, she speaks of her life and experience in good humor.

 Trans women, after frequent police harassment, fight back in the Compton's Cafeteria riot.
 After they were not permitted back into the cafeteria, LGBT+ people picket the establishment before a second riot erupts.
 Following this, the government of San Francisco allows transgender people to address people publicly, showcasing their humanity and asking for tolerance, with this sparking the movement for trans rights continuing into contemporary times.